Jaymeweiss/seven-mobile-apps/API/README.md

 # Tips and Tricks
-#Using Postman:
+Using Postman:

-1) Import Both Environments./n
+  1) Import Both Environments.

   2) Import Collection.